percona/pmm-doc/docs/quickstart.md

 **Disk**

-Approximately 1 GB of storage per monitored database node, with data retention set to one week.
+- Approximately 1 GB of storage per monitored database node
+- Data retention set to one week

 **Memory**

-A minimum of 2 GB per monitored database node.
+Each database node should have at least 2 GB of memory for effective monitoring.
 The increase in memory usage is not proportional to the number of nodes.
 For example, data from 20 nodes should be easily handled with 16 GB.

 **Ports**